e11938258/InDMP/README.md

 ## Limitations

-The current version serves only as a proof-of-concept solution to verify the functionality of the proposed architecture.
-The implementation can register a service and restrict its rights to specific maDMP classes.
-It can also update the DMP using maDMP within registered and authorized services as well as change the identifier and delete the class instance.
-It can also list the history of identifiers and get current version of maDMP from the InDMP application.
+The current version is meant to be used as a proof-of-concept.
+A service can be registered and its rights restricted to particular maDMP classes.
+It can also use maDMP to create or update the DMP, modify the identification, and remove the class instance.
+It can also acquire the most recent version of maDMP and a list of identifiers' histories.

-However, the solution cannot get older maDMP versions, it synchronizes the information between all registered services, therefore it does not restrict services to a specific maDMP, and also privileges are restricted only to classes not to specific properties.
+However, the solution has its disadvantages.
+The implementation cannot access prior maDMP versions and synchronizes data across all registered services, it does not limit services to a single maDMP.
+Simultaneously, when altering identifiers or removing instances, it ignores the class type and finds solely based on the location.
+Although unusual, two identical instances of distinct classes may share the same location within the specific maDMP.
+Furthermore, privileges can be restricted only to classes rather than specific properties, with the exception of the modified property, which must update all services.
+One of the solution's final flaws is that when altering an identifier or removing an instance, the service only checks the modification scope for the class that is being removed, not for the nested classes.

 ## Test cases

 To verify the functionality of InDMP, a set of functional and non-functional test cases were created to model common situations in DMP development during the research.
 If you have Postman installed, import the test cases from the repository into your environment via the File menu.
 You will need to obtain a token from the authorization server before running the test cases.
 It can be get at the collection level, where the necessary information is preloaded.
 There are also general variables that can be changed at will as needed.
 In test case 6, one request has a different authorization due to the modification scope test.
+Therefore it is necessary to generate a new token, which can be obtained at the level of this request.

-Each new run of the application you must send two requests in the Init folder that register services to the InDMP application.
-However, you need firstly to change the values of accessRights, to the correct client id from the application Keycloak, and endpointURL which should point to the endpoint where InDMP will send the new maDMP information.
+Each new run of the application you must send two requests in the Init folder that register services - dmp tool and data repository.
+However, you need firstly to change the values of accessRights, to the correct client id from the application Keycloak, and endpointURL which should point to the endpoint where InDMP will send the new maDMP information after each modification.
 For testing purposes, this can be done using the [Webhook.site](https://webhook.site/) application, which will generate an API endpoint to receive requests.
-You can just create one for both services.
+You just need one for both services.

 #### Modification scope of services